 We are grateful for the computational resources provided on the Hyperion cluster at the Donostia International Physics Center (DIPC) and on MareNostrum 5 ACC at the Barcelona Supercomputing Center, granted through the Spanish Supercomputing Network (RES) allocations FI-2024-2-0026 and FI-2024-3-0028.
-We thank Prof. Hu Qiu from Nanjing University of Aeronautics and Astronautics for valuable suggestions on the data presentation in this work. \paragraph*{Funding:} W.Z. was funded by the 'María de Maeztu' Units of Excellence program No. CEX2020-001038-M. P.M.P. acknowledges funding from the Marie Sklodowska-Curie Cofund Programme of European Commission project H2020-MSCA-COFUND-2020-101034228-WOLFRAM2. \paragraph*{Author contributions:} W.Z. performed research.
-W.Z. and P.M.P. designed research, analyzed data, and wrote the manuscript.
-P.M.P conceived the project. \paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} The scripts used for generating slab surfaces, the dataset for training the MLPs, the input files for MLP training, the final trained MLP, as well as the input files for the MD simulations and DFT calculations reported in this work, are openly available on Zenodo (DOI \url{https://doi.org/10.5281/zenodo.17610332})~\cite{dataset}.
+We thank Prof. Hu Qiu from Nanjing University of Aeronautics and Astronautics for valuable suggestions on the data presentation in this work.
+W.Z. was funded by the 'María de Maeztu' Units of Excellence program No. CEX2020-001038-M. P.M.P. acknowledges funding from the Marie Sklodowska-Curie Cofund Programme of European Commission project H2020-MSCA-COFUND-2020-101034228-WOLFRAM2.